-Basic Subjects 44 credits or more
+Stoups, Stude Basic Subjects 44 credits or more

 Specialized Subjects 64 credits or more

 Elective Subjects 18 credits or less

-(5-1) The Faculty of Sustainability Studies requires 130 credits for graduation, divided into the following subject groups:
+(5-1) The Facul ty of Sustainability Studies requires 130 credi its for graduation, divided into the following subject

+groups:

+Basic Subjects 40 credits or more

 Literacy Subjects 6 credits or more

+Development Subjects 84 credits or more

-(5-2) The SCOPE (Faculty of Sustainability Studies) requires 124 credits for graduation, divided into the following subject groups.
+(5-2) The SCO PE (Faculty of Sustainability Studies) requires s 124 credits for graduation, divided into the following

+subject group s.

+Basic Subjects 31 credits or more

+Development Subjects 40 credits or more

-(5-3) The RSP (Faculty of Sustainability Studies) requires 124 credits for graduation, divided into the following subject groups.
+(5-3) The RSP (Faculty of Sustainability Studies) requires 12 4 credits for graduation, divided into the following subject

+groups.

-Basic Subjects 36 credits or more Specialized Subjects 88 credits or more
+Basic Subjects 36 credits or more

+Specialized Subjects 88 credits or more

-(6) The Faculty of Lifelong Learning and Career Studies requires 132 credits for graduation, divided into the following subject groups:
+(6) The Facul ty of Lifelong Learning and Career Studies re quires 132 credits for graduation, divided into the

+following sub ject groups:

+Basic Subjects 36 credits or more

 Core Subjects 20 credits or more

 (8 credits or more must be from one field selected from

 'Development and educational career', 'Business

 career' and 'Life career'.)

+Development Subjects 52 credits or more

 (36 credits or more must be from the same field as

 selected for Core Subjects.)